biojs/edu/series/101/03_package_basics.md

 {% hlblock task %}

-Please fill in the missing code inside the for loop so that `snipspector.parse()` counts all homozygous, heterozygous and "deleted" snippets.
+Please fill in the missing code inside the for loop so that `snipspector.parse()` counts all homozygous, heterozygous and deleted SNPs.
 If you have done a great job your unit test will turn green!

 {% endhlblock %}